Before You Begin

 Bake

-Place the pie on the lower oven rack and bake until the crust is deep golden brown and the apple filling is actively bubbling through the vents.
-Baking time is typically about 50–60 minutes, depending on your oven and the thickness of the filling.
-If the crust edges begin to brown too quickly, loosely cover them with foil and continue baking until doneness cues are met.
+Bake the pie on the lower oven rack for about 50–60 minutes, or until the crust turns deep golden brown and the apple filling is actively bubbling through the vents.
+Cooking time may vary depending on oven performance and the thickness of the filling.
+If the crust edges begin browning too quickly, loosely cover them with foil and continue baking until the crust is evenly golden and the filling is fully bubbling.

 Cool